 3PLs also use integrated technology to automate fulfillment from the merchant’s online stores, in addition to better inventory turnover, actionable analytics, improved demand forecasting, ease of scalability, greater transparency and visibility into operations, and a partner that will be there through growth.

-With a 3PL, the merchant has control over their supply chain, brand, and customer experience, while still having the time to focus on growing the ecommerce business (unlike tasks such as shipping and handling).
+With a 3PL, the merchant has control over their logistics and can better optimize the supply chain, brand, and customer experience, while still having the time to focus on growing the ecommerce business (unlike tasks such as shipping and handling).

 From offering 2-day shipping to using custom branded packaging, 3PLs can help direct-to-consumer brands provide the experience their customers have come to expect.
 3PLs are also fulfillment experts, whereas manufacturers specialize in creating products using raw materials.
 Thus, dropshipping provides far fewer fulfillment services and shipping options than working with a 3PL.